 Another good tip for how to make rap lyrics or write rap songs is to listen to lots of rap music!
 This way you can immerse yourself in the style and garner inspiration from your favourite artists.

 Listen to old-school rap artists like Kurtis Blow and The Sugarhill Gang, or to artists like Eminem whose style is more complex and fast-paced.
-For girl freestyle rap lyrics, we recommend Nicki Minaj!
+For female freestyle lyrics, we recommend Nicki Minaj!

 A big part of learning is mastering how to rap to beats in time.
 It is not easy, and will take some practice on your part.
 However, once you have got the hang of it, there will be no stopping you.
 Rapping to a beat means that you place your lyrics on top of the beat in a rhythmic way.